Problems With Your Landlord

 Harassment

 Harassment can occur when the landlord or someone connected with the landlord interferes with your right to live quietly and safely in your own home.
-As a tenant you are legally entitled to quiet enjoyment of your home.
-Harassment does not always have to be extreme and can include actions such as:

 • Stopping the supply of gas, electricity or water to your property